OneEyeBlack/NSPackBuilder/README.md

 ° Firmware: is the official Nintendo Switch system.
 It is necessary if you need to update your Switch system.

 # SYSMODULES
-° Edizon Se: is a sysmodule and program that load cheats into your games.
+° Edizon Se: Sysmodule and program that load cheats into your games.

-° FPSLocker: is a sysmodule that allows to change the FPS of the game.
+° FPSLocker: Sysmodule that allows to change the FPS of the game.

-° Misson Control: is a sysmodule that allow you use bluetooth controller from other consoles.
+° Misson Control: Sysmodule that allow you use bluetooth controller from other consoles.

-° NX-Ovlloader: is a sysmodule to load .OVL files on Tesla Menu.
+° NX-Ovlloader: Sysmodule to load .OVL files on Tesla Menu.

-° OvlSysmodule: is a sysmodule that allows you to toggle sysmodules on the fly.
+° OvlSysmodule: Sysmodule that allows you to toggle sysmodules on the fly.

-° QuickNTP: is a sysmodule to update your Switch's clock using a list of public NTP servers.
+° QuickNTP: Sysmodule to update your Switch's clock using a list of public NTP servers.

-° ReverseNx-RT: is a Tesla Overlay that force games to think that you are using docked or handheld mode.
+° ReverseNx-RT: Tesla Overlay that force games to think that you are using docked or handheld mode.

-° SaltyNX: is a sysmodule required to run programs in the background.
+° SaltyNX: Sysmodule required to run programs in the background.

-° Status Monitor Overlay: is a sysmodule that show CPU, GPU, Temperature and mode on screen.
+° Status Monitor Overlay: Sysmodule that show CPU, GPU, Temperature and mode on screen.

-° Switch OC Suite: is a sysmodule that allow you to overclocking your Suite.
+° Switch OC Suite: Sysmodule that allow you to overclocking your Suite.

-° Sys-cl:k is a sysmodule allowing you to set CPU/GPU/MEM clocks according to the running application and docked state.
+° Sys-cl:k Sysmodule allowing you to set CPU/GPU/MEM clocks according to the running application and docked state.

-° Sys-FTPd: is a sysmodule that allow you to set and get files to your Switch over FTP.
+° Sys-FTPd: Sysmodule that allow you to set and get files to your Switch over FTP.

-° Tesla Menu: is the initial overlay menu to be loaded by nx-ovlloader.
+° Tesla Menu: Initial overlay menu to be loaded by nx-ovlloader.

-° Ultrahand Overlay is a "Tesla Menu enhanced" with more feactures.
+° Ultrahand Overlay: "Tesla Menu enhanced" with more feactures.

-°  Is a enhanced sysmodule that show CPU, GPU, RAM and TEMP and more on screen.
+° Ultra Status Monitor: Enhanced sysmodule that show CPU, GPU, RAM and TEMP and more on screen.

 # HOMEBREWS
 ° AIO Switch Updater: Homebrew app to download and update CFWs, FWs and cheat codes.